Germany sees battle over cheap meat flare up | DW | 29.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Green Party Agriculture Minister Cem Özdemir wants to see more organic, less convenience food in Germany.
+Green Party Agriculture Minister Cem Özdemir wants to see more organic and less convenience food in Germany.
 He says food should no longer be sold at bargain prices.
-But this could place a greater burden on the poor.
+But this could place a greater burden on poor people.

-Germany's new Agriculture Minister Cem Özdemir knows how to formulate a good soundbite: "Sometimes I get the feeling that a good engine oil is more important to us than a good salad oil," the Green party veteran told the country's mass-circulation paper Bild am Sonntag last weekend.
+Germany's new agriculture minister, Cem Özdemir, knows how to deliver a good soundbite: "Sometimes I get the feeling that a good engine oil is more important to us than a good salad oil," the veteran Green told the mass-circulation paper Bild am Sonntag.

-Ultimately, he argued, consumers also suffer from cheap food with too much fat, sugar, and salt in it, pointing out that more than 50% of German adults are overweight.
+Ultimately, he said, consumers also suffer from cheap food with too much fat, sugar and salt in it, pointing out that over 50% of German adults are overweight.
 "The former government tried for too long to get the industry to reduce these ingredients with voluntary commitments.
 That's over now.
 With me, there will be binding reduction targets," Özdemir said.

 The agriculture minister's plans immediately drew flak from the conservatives, who are now in opposition.
 Bavarian State Premier Markus Söder was quick to lash out along familiar lines: The federal government is "not there to dictate to people what or how much they should eat," he told Wednesday's Bild edition.
 Fewer animals, but more cannabis cultivation?
 Söder, in whose state farming plays a major role and farmers associations have a strong voice, said he doubts whether that is the right "vision" for Germany's agriculture.